xcore/sw_audio_effects/app_slicekit_short_reverb/README.rst

-Short-Reverb Slicekit Audio Demo
+Short-Reverb sliceKIT Audio Demo
 ================================

 :scope: Example
 :description: A reverb-like effect is created by using the building blocks of delay, equalisation and 'bring-up' gain.
-:keywords: reverb, delay, echo, audio, dsp, slicekit
+:keywords: reverb, delay, echo, audio, dsp, sliceKIT
 :boards: XA-SK-AUDIO

 Features